 - Assist library staff in logging users onto the Internet workstations

-- Assist customers with printing, scanning and photocopying
+- Assist library users with printing, scanning, and photocopying

-- Provide quick and simple instructions when patrons have problems using the computers
+- Provide quick and simple instructions when users have problems using the computers

-- Help Internet users fill out forms, apply for an email account, use Craigslist, etc. as needed
+- Help Internet users fill out web forms, apply for an email account, navigate the internet, etc. as needed

 - Assist library users with digital library services such as eBooks and databases